Mitja Novinič

 Mitja Novinič (born 10 April 1991) is a Slovenian footballer who plays as a midfielder for SV Union Sturm Klöch.

-Club career
+Career

 Early career

-Novinič joined Italian club Milan from Nafta Lendava in June 2007.
+Novinič joined Italian club AC Milan from Nafta Lendava in June 2007.
 He spent four seasons in the club's youth system and was a member of the under-20 side who won the Coppa Italia Primavera in 2010, 25 years after the club's last success in the competition.

 Novinič was also called-up a couple of times for first-team games since 2009, but eventually he was never fielded nor named on the bench.

 Lanciano

 For the 2011–12 season, Novinič was loaned out to Prima Divisione club Virtus Lanciano.
 He made his official debut for the club on 7 August 2011, in the first preliminary round of the Coppa Italia against Castel Girone, coming off the bench in the second half, as Lanciano lost 2–1.
 He went on to make 12 league appearances, as Lanciano won promotion to Serie B through the play-offs.